Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 > [!CAUTION]
 > `FrogInst001` (the player) does not seem to be capable of pathfinding in the traditional sense.
 > One solution is to create entities using the Frogger 3D model, and using camera trickery to hide the real player.
-> Another solution is to manually force `FrogInst001` into walk/run sequences, ensuring it is facing the target location.
+> Another solution is to manually force `FrogInst001` into walk/run sequences (eg: `SetSequence "NrmWalk01"`), ensuring it is facing the target location.

 > [!NOTE]
 > **Pathfind Troubleshooting:**